rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 A specification for a transport built upon this document can choose whether to use the same logical channel for the RPCs and the event records.
 However, the *update* records and the subscription state change notifications MUST be sent on the same transport session.

 The transport specification MAY specify a keepalive mechanism to keep the transport session alive.
-There is no YANG Push Lite protocol or application level keepalive mechanism.
+There is no YANG Push v2 protocol or application level keepalive mechanism.

 **TODO, do we need to mention anything about transport session timeouts, e.g., which would cause a subscription to be terminated.
 What about buffering?
 Is that a transport consideration?**